IBPCert #

 [lo,hi]against a Python-exported JSON certificate.

-This is primarily used by the small LiRPA-style fixtures under
+This is primarily used by the small LiRPA-style artifacts under

 NN/Examples/Verification/LiRPA/*.